fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/export-in-bulk-using-multiple-js-json-files.md

 ---
-title: Export charts in bulk | FusionCharts
+title: Export charts in bulk using multiple JS or JSON files | FusionCharts
 description: This article talks about the SDKs used for exporting charts in bulk.
 heading: Export charts in bulk using multiple JS or JSON files
 ---